Cyanmide/building_lineageos_resources/README.md

 and
 `EXAMPLE_DEVICE_CODENAME_in_lowercase`
 Let's start with the EXAMPLE_MANUFACTURER_in_lowercase:
 This one is somewhat obvious.
 The device that you're building for's manufacturer.
-Samsung devices are samsung, LG is lge, and so on.
+SAMSUNG devices are samsung, LG Electronics would be lge, and so on.
 Whatever the manufacturer is, goes here, but in all lowercase.

 Now, the EXAMPLE_DEVICE_CODENAME_in_lowercase:
 This one is also pretty obvi.
 Your device's codename, again in lowercase.
 You should already know this, as this is the key to finding the correct repo links.